CuriousAvenger/pyReverseShell/README.md

 # Error Handling
 - Make sure the two users are not from the same device, else shell will crash.
+- Make sure victim and server are connected to same Wifi.
+Enable port forwarding otherwise.
 - If you run into a forever loop use task manager to kill the python task
 - Make sure no other program uses the port `4444` or change it if it does
 - Payloads by default are not initalized on purpose.
 Highly recommend to mess with them before using.